helium/gateway-rs/README.md

    target/<target>/release/helium_gateway
    ```

    **NOTE** The target triplet and profile may not be the same.
-For example the
+For example, the
-   `x86_64-tpm-debian-gnu` profile uses the `x86_64-unknown-linux-gnu` target
+   ` x86_64-tpm-debian-gnu`` profile uses the  `x86_64-unknown-linux-gnu` target

 ## Additional usage info

 The Helium Gateway application can be configured to suit your hardware/software
-environment in a variety of ways - either from the command line, using
-customizations to the `settings.toml` file or with environment variables.
+environment in a variety of ways - either from the command line or customizations to the `settings.toml` file or with environment variables.
 The
 following sections describe this functionality in more detail as well as more
 general information on how to use the application.